OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

   `GET /v2/ohm-supply/daily*` by full URL, including query string.
 - Respect origin `Cache-Control`.
 Range routes currently use an 8-hour TTL because indexer data only updates on that cadence.
-- Cache `GET /v2/manifest` and `GET /v2/bounds` for a short TTL and allow stale revalidation.
+- Cache `GET /v2/bounds` for a short TTL and allow stale revalidation.
 - Do not cache `/ready`.
 - Do not cache error responses by default.
 - Keep `GET` and `HEAD` as the only cacheable methods.